SvenStahlmann/DEEP-PPI/README.md

 `
 poetry install
 `
-in the directory of the repository
+in the directory of the repository.

+You can activate the virtual env using `poetry shell`.
+If you want to use GPU acceleration please install [pytorch](https://pytorch.org/get-started/locally/ ) in this enviroment.

 ## Usage

 After installation use `poetry run python main.py` to run the main.py file.

-You can activate the virtual env using `poetry shell`.
-If you want to use GPU acceleration please install [pytorch](https://pytorch.org/get-started/locally/ ) in this enviroment.